MA7010 - Number Theory for Cryptography (2025/26)

 This module aims to enable students to:

-LO4: Describe how the concepts in number theory encountered in the module find application in the modern technological world.
+LO4: Demonstrate how the concepts in number theory encountered in the module find application in the modern technological world.